syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 ### Adding SfKanban from toolbox

-Drag and drop the Kanban control from the toolbox to your application.
+Drag and drop the UWP Kanban Board control from the toolbox to your application.

 ![Adding SfKanban from toolbox](SfKanban_images/new_kanban_img3.jpeg)